e271828e/Flight.jl/docs/notes/design/framework_design.md

 **Step-boundary semantics.** At each boundary: integrate → project → boundary sweep → evaluate **all guards once** against that sweep → for each fired event, in declaration
-order: `handler → project → re-run the component's g_s1 and g_s2`.
-The per-event
-re-decode keeps `y` fully fresh for any subsequent handler of the *same* component (sequential composition, no lost updates) and leaves the signal table post-transition-consistent for whatever else the boundary does (discrete ticks,
+order: `handler → project → re-run the component's output stages`.
+The per-event re-decode keeps `y` fully fresh for any subsequent handler of the *same* component (sequential composition, no lost updates) and leaves the signal table post-transition-consistent for whatever else the boundary does (discrete ticks,